tehilinski/rcpointer/README.md

 See the example C files for usage.

-This was inspired by a need to share an allocated object among multiple instances of a struct.
+This was inspired by a need to share an allocated object among multiple instances of a struct, each of which have different lifetimes.

 ## Functions